alpersonalwebsite/react/12_full-client-app.md

 export default About;
 ```

-Now, run you project and go to http://localhost:3000/about
+Now, run your project and go to http://localhost:3000/about